 Butterscotch Pralines

-I talk about pralines a lot around these parts.
-I make cakes with them.
+I talk about pralines a lot around here.
+I make cakes with.
 I set them on top of cookies.
-I package them as neighborhood Christmas gifts (shame, shame that I don’t have photographs to share of that).
+I crumble them onto ice cream.
+I package them as neighborhood Christmas gifts.
+I am to pralines as Forrest Gump is to shrimp.
 But what I haven’t talked about, however, are my grandmother’s Butterscotch Pralines that she whips out each holiday season.

-The recipe for these Butterscotch Pralines is also in my book, The Traveling Apron Cookbook along with the story about how growing up, there were ALWAYS pralines (several types), spiced pecans, candied pecans and chocolate covered something or other on the crystal platter in the corner of my grandmother’s kitchen for Thanksgiving and Christmas celebrations.
+The recipe for these Butterscotch Pralines is also in my book, The Traveling Apron Cookbook along with the story about how growing up, there were ALWAYS pralines (several types), spiced pecans, candied pecans, sometimes fudge and chocolate covered something or other on the crystal platter in the corner of my grandmother’s kitchen for Thanksgiving and Christmas celebrations.

 Always.

-And if you’re wondering if they’re always in the corner?
+And if you’re wondering if they’re always on a tray in the corner?

 They are.